mihaipriboi/Nerdvana_Nemesis_2023/README.md

 }
 ```

+## Display

-Even though, we are storing the data on the SD Card, we also have a display, so we can check in real time what the sensors and the camera are reading.
+Even though, we are storing the data on the SD Card, we also have a display, so we can check things in real time.

 First we initialized the display.